taddison/garage-wiki/projects.md

 ### Pocket-Budget
   - Document the backup process and schedule it on some frequency
   - Write the importer to round-trip the data (maybe hold off until migration)

-### Next Starters
-- Update to Tailwind3 (jit by default, no purgecss)
-- Change js version to be instructions to remove ts